At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 So, how often do you really need to wash your brushes to keep them — and your complexion — in great shape?
 We asked the pros for advice on how they keep their tools tidy, and which new products will make the beauty chore a little less tedious.
-Happy spring cleaning!
+Happy cleaning!

-Most pros agree that you should wash your brushes at least once a month.
+Most professionals agree that you should wash your brushes at least once a month.
 “I usually shoot for the first of the month because it’s easy to remember that way,” said Fiona Stiles, a Los Angeles-based celebrity makeup artist.
 So set a calendar date on your phone, and stick with it!

-2. Wash your brushes with shampoo.
+- Option 2: Clean your makeup brushes with shampoo.

 Ever notice how hard it is to clean your concealer, foundation or lipstick brushes?
 Creamy, emollient-based makeup is very stubborn and difficult to remove, notes Stiles.
 She suggests Dawn or Palmolive to get those synthetic brushes squeaky clean.
 “Regular dish-washing detergent is great at breaking down oils and removing all of the makeup and bacteria.”